samirelanduk/atomium/README.rst

 Pdb Chains
 ~~~~~~~~~~

-A :py:class:`.PdbChain` object is an ordered sequence of Residue objects, and
+A ``PdbChain`` object is an ordered sequence of Residue objects, and
 they are the macromolecular structures which constitute the bulk of the model.

     >>> pdb.model.get_chain_by_id("A")